inventory69/dettmer.dev-website/src/content/projects/discord-bot.md

 ## Tech Stack

-Built the API with Flask because it's lightweight and does what it needs to do.
-Discord.py handles all the bot interactions - commands, events, message handling.
+Built the API with Flask 3.0+ because it's lightweight and does what it needs to do.
+Discord.py 2.0+ handles all the bot interactions - commands, events, message handling.
+Modern Python 3.13 for performance and type hints.

-PostgreSQL with SQLAlchemy ORM.
-Could've used something simpler but needed proper relational data for the analytics.
+**SQLite** with SQLAlchemy ORM.
+Simpler than PostgreSQL, still plenty powerful for what this needs.
+Table partitioning keeps analytics data organized and queries fast.
 Redis caches API responses and frequently accessed data.

 JWT for authentication.
 Admin panel connects via REST API with token auth.
 Push notifications through Firebase Cloud Messaging.

 Everything containerized with Docker.
 Makes deployment consistent across dev and prod.
 No more environment issues.

-**Stack**: Python 3.13 · Discord.py · Flask · PostgreSQL · Redis · Docker · JWT · FCM
+**Stack**: Python 3.13 · Discord.py 2.0+ · Flask 3.0+ · SQLite · Redis · Docker · JWT · FCM